base/base/docs/specs/glossary.md

 When submitted to Ethereum calldata, the batcher transaction's receiver must be the sequencer inbox address.
 The transaction must also be signed by a recognized batch submitter account.
 The recognized batch submitter account is stored in the [System Configuration][system-config].

+## Batch submission frequency

+Within the [sequencing-window] constraints the batcher is permitted by the protocol to submit L2 blocks for data-availability at any time.
+The batcher software allows for dynamic policy configuration by its operator.
+The rollup enforces safety guarantees and liveness through the sequencing window, if the batcher does not submit data within this allotted time.

+By submitting new L2 data in smaller more frequent steps, there is less delay in confirmation of the L2 block inputs.
+This allows verifiers to ensure safety of L2 blocks sooner.
+This also reduces the time to finality of the data on L1, and thus the time to L2 input-finality.

+By submitting new L2 data in larger less frequent steps, there is more time to aggregate more L2 data, and thus reduce fixed overhead of the batch-submission work.
+This can reduce batch-submission costs, especially for lower throughput chains that do not fill data-transactions (typically 128 KB of calldata, or 800 KB of blobdata) as quickly.

 ## Channel Timeout